 It is strongly recommended that all players seeking to play outwith Scotland ensure that they hold appropriate personal accident and medical insurance before travelling.

-If you are a full time student or serving full time with your country’s armed forces you may be eligible to apply for Dual Registration.
+If you are U18 or are a full time student or are serving full time with your country’s armed forces you may be eligible to apply for Dual Registration.
 This will allow you to play in either of the Unions (subject to their domestic competition regulations) depending where you are at any given time.

 In Scotland, the completed application should be submitted to Scottish Rugby’s Legal & Governance Department (email to [email protected]).